ranitraj/ranitraj/README.md

 Incoming speaker at Composecamp, Edmonton 2022.
 Won *All India 3rd prize* 🥉 in 'Build with Serveless', an online Hackathon organized by Amazon Web Services at Skillenza, in 2020 for developing a prototype for a product titled GigVid.
 Received *Bravo Award* 🏆 in 2019 at Tata Elxsi for improving overall application performance, detecting and fixing memory leaks. *Open mic speaker* 🎤 at Droidcon 2019, Chennai.
 Published *featured articles* 📄 on Medium.

-- 🔭 I’m currently working on developing a collaborative drawing application for Android mobile devices
+- 🔭 I’m currently working on developing a Blockchain application for the Polkadot Hackathon

-- 🌱 I’m currently learning AI.
+- 🌱 I’m currently learning Java Spring Boot framework and Blockchain.
-- 🤔 I’m looking for help with developing, training and integrating Machine Learning model to detect strokes
+- 🤔 I’m looking for help with Java Spring Boot.
 - 💬 Ask me about Anime, Football, Android and Mixpanel.
 - 😄 Pronouns: He/Him